 Roll Recumbent Hip External Rotator And Hip Extension

 The primary focus is on the glutes and deep hip rotators, with the hamstrings and core assisting to stabilize the pelvis during movement.
-Because the position reduces balance demands, attention stays on smooth hip motion and maintaining tension rather than compensating with the lower back.
+Because the position reduces balance demands, attention stays on smooth hip motion and maintaining tension.
+Locomotor muscle activation patterns adapt based on movement demands and loading conditions (Damewood et al., 2025), so this low-load exercise helps reinforce proper hip function without overloading the joint.

-This exercise fits well into warm-ups, mobility blocks, and low-intensity strength days, especially for athletes working on hip awareness or returning from lower-body fatigue.
-Compared to standing or loaded hip movements, it offers a more accessible option to reinforce hip function without adding unnecessary stress.
+This exercise fits well into warm-ups, mobility blocks, and low-intensity strength days, especially for athletes working on hip awareness or recovering from lower-body fatigue.
+Targeted exercise programs that include hip mobility and strength work support overall balance and physical performance (Davis et al., 2021).

 - Lie on your side on a mat with your knees bent at a 90-degree angle and hips flexed to 45 degrees, placing your top hand on the floor for support.